2020 Sustainability Report

 Committed to using financial, natural and human resources wisely without compromising the ability of future generations to meet their needs

 Greif mitigates risks that may negatively impact our customers through risk management and our business continuity efforts.
+We employ risk management processes that can increase the stability of business operations while decreasing legal liability and providing protection from events that are detrimental to the company or the environment.
 By focusing on effectively managing our risks, we ensure quality in our products, safety of our colleagues and are able to maintain commitments to our customers.

 Our global reach is near you.

 In conjunction with other internal and external sources that are considered in our ERM process, the trend report improves our ability to forecast and plan for long-term trends that may impact our business in the future.
+In response to the "Companies are Becoming More Environmentally Friendly" trend, we have elevated sustainability in our business strategy especially in relation to innovation, resulting in an increased focus on post-consumer resin (PCR) products, reconditioning and growth of our intermediate bulk container (IBC) reconditioning networking.
 For more information regarding our trends report, please see the Innovation section of our Sustainability Report.

 In 2019, Greif participated in a working session led by WBCSD to better understand how to consider and incorporate environmental, social and governance risks into our ERM process.
 Through the workshop, we discussed opportunities to better align risks that are communicated in our financial reporting with our sustainability risks, improve the line of communication regarding enterprise risks between our RLC, Operations, Executive Leadership Team and Board and better incorporate our preparedness to respond to enterprise risks into our assessments.

 To improve our ability to respond to potential crises, we launched a Crisis Management Program in 2019.
 Greif partnered with a third-party mass notification system to launch an alert system capable of notifying and updating our colleagues via text message, phone call, email and smartphone app during emergencies and significant situations that pose danger or disrupt work operations.
 The system is also used to convene Greif’s Crisis Response Team, a team of executive leaders responsible for coordinating communications and response to crises and executing Greif’s Crisis Communications Playbook.
-The system is currently active for all legacy Greif facilities and colleagues in the United States and will be introduced to all global and legacy Caraustar facilities in 2020.
+In 2020, all new Caraustar facilities were trained on the platform, which is now active across the Greif business portfolio.
+In 2021, we plan to conduct one or more crisis response tabletop exercises to ensure appropriate procedures are in place to respond to unforeseen emergencies.

-Our We Got Chu program, established in 2017 in our Rigid Industrial Packaging & Services (RIPS) business, manages risk and business continuity through inventory and production redundancy capabilities, facility risk assessments and proactive labor relations.
-The program outlines a 25 step process to identify customer orders that may be impacted if a disaster impacts one of our facilities, identify alternative products that meet customer specifications and facilities that are able to produce the products our customers have ordered.
+Our Disaster Recovery/Business Continuity program, established in 2017 in our Global Industrial Packaging (GIP) business, manages risk and business continuity through inventory and production redundancy capabilities, facility risk assessments and proactive labor relations.
+The program outlines a 25-step process to identify customer orders that may be impacted if a disaster impacts one of our facilities, identify alternative products that meet customer specifications and facilities that are able to produce the products our customers have ordered.
 We conduct random mock disasters monthly to ensure the process is understood in the organization and can be implemented should a disaster occur.
-We have conducted 24 mock disasters since introducing the program.
 The program, and our associated Disaster Recovery Business Continuity policy, are reviewed annually.
 Colleagues from sales, customer service, operations, marketing and logistics administer the program in tandem with business unit leadership.

 Greif’s facilities undergo loss control engineering inspections by our property insurance company periodically.
 These inspections are conducted by engineers and focus on identifying risks to the facility, including those that may be caused by natural disasters, and ways to reduce and control those risks.
 We make capital investments in our facilities to mitigate the risks identified in these inspections.
 For example, Greif recently opened a new facility in Pennsylvania.
 During the site selection process, we evaluated the risk of flooding to ensure the new facility was not located in a flood zone.
 We also installed a custom designed sprinkler system to best protect the facility in the unfortunate event of a fire.